 a) Carbon in iron

 c) Hydrogen in Palladium

 d) Nitrogen in iron

 Explanation: Zinc in brass is an example of substitutional impurity.
 In this, zinc atom (radius 0.133 nm) replaces the copper atom of radius 0.128 nm in brass.

 8. If the atom is transferred to an interstitial position instead of the surface, then this defect is known as _____

-Explanation: When atom transfers to an interstitial position, it is Frankel defect and if the atom transfers to surface, it is known as vacancy.
-If impurity atom occupies an interstitial position, it is known as interstitial defect.
+Explanation: When atom transfers to an interstitial position, it is Frankel defect and if the atom transfers to surface, it is known as the vacancy.
+If impurity atom occupies an interstitial position, it is known as an interstitial defect.

 9. In interstitial defect, the atoms surrounding the defect are in the state of tension.

 Explanation: The atom surrounding interstitial defect is in the state of compression because interstitial atoms have sizes larger than the sizes of occupied interstitial sites.